querenjie/hadoopexamples/README.md

 # hadoopexamples
-just for some hadoop examples. this is an example for word count
+just for some hadoop examples. this is an example for word count.